DevonMPhillips/Azure-Secure-Cloud-Foundation-and-Threat-Detection/README.md

 - Stage 5: SIEM Deployment and Incident Simulation.
 Deploying Microsoft Sentinel, generating a malicious event, and investigating the alert.

 <br>

-# Project Walkthrough - Full

-Below are the detailed steps I've taken to complete this project.

 <br>